Devkolt/bounty-hunter-demo/README.md

 ![Mr Bounty](https://github.com/Devkolt/bounty-hunter-demo/assets/97581271/6efe77c2-c925-42dc-b3d8-5dfe08b2c549)

-**Bounty Tracker**

-**Uses GitHub Issues.**
+GitHub Issues are used as a bounty tracker.
-"bounty" tagged issues are highlighted on our platform.
+Issues tagged as "bounty" are tracked and displayed on the site.
-Repository Management

-**Auto-forks upon user's bounty participation.**
-Submission Filtering
+Repo

+The repository is automatically forked upon a user joining the bounty.
+Actions

-**Utilizes GitHub CI for initial assessment.**
+GitHub CI is used as basic filtering for bounty submissions.
-User Experience

-**Aims for minimal GitHub interaction for users.**
-Bounty Disbursement

-**Managed on-site once the issue is resolved.**
+Site Frontend

+Minimize the user's interaction with the GitHub interface.

+Payment

+Payout of the bounty is handled on the site upon closing the issue.
-Submission Evaluation
+Evaluation

-Integration of CI (unit tests) and potential LLM tools for pre-human review assessment.
+Automate the evaluation of submissions using CI (unit tests) and other tools (maybe LLMs?) to rate the responses before human review.
-Streamlined interface for reviewers, with auto-branching and VSCode integration.
+Create a clean interface for code reviewers (automatic branching and open code in VSCode).